lsaffre/north/docs/babel.rst

-For example, a Canadian company might want to print catalogs and price offers in an English and a French version, but don't want to maintain different product tables.
+For example, a Canadian company might want to print catalogs and price offers in an English and a French version, depending on the customer's preferred language.
+The prices are the same in French and in English, so they don't want to maintain different product tables.
-So they need a Products table like this:
+They need a Products table like this:

   +--------------+------------------+-------------+-------+----+
   | Designation  | Designation (fr) | Category    | Price | ID |